-Scopely adds 2 board members including former Activision Blizzard president
+Scopely adds 2 board members, including former Activision Blizzard president

 “We’re in the early days of building out the infrastructure to have a more sophisticated presence in those markets,” Driver said.
 “We’ve opened offices in Tokyo, Seoul, Shanghai, and Singapore in the last couple of years, and we are hiring people in all these markets to explore how we take our games to players in those markets, as well as how we can more effectively partner, invest in, acquire.”

 Driver added, “The rise of mobile has accelerated the globalization of gaming because now there are 2.5 billion people that have a gaming device with them all the time.
 I think being mobile-first definitely enables you to reach players in those markets.
-We just need to continue investing in our ability to collateralize those experiences and make them resonate as deeply as possible for players in different cultures and in different geographies.”
+We just need to continue investing in our ability to culturalize those experiences and make them resonate as deeply as possible for players in different cultures and in different geographies.”

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: